Skip to main content

 const paymentIntent = await modempay.paymentIntents.create({ amount: 450 });

-• Result: A Payment Intent is created with a link to the payment page, where the customer can complete the payment.
+• Result: A Payment Intent is created, along with a link to the payment page where the customer pays.

 {